Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Author Biographies

-\bio{Fig/dcnhan.png} \textbf{Chi Nhan Duong} is currently a Senior Technical Staff and having research collaborations with both Computer Vision and Image Understanding (CVIU) Lab, University of Arkansas, USA and Concordia University, Montreal, Canada.
+\parpic{ } \textbf{Chi Nhan Duong} is currently a Senior Technical Staff and having research collaborations with both Computer Vision and Image Understanding (CVIU) Lab, University of Arkansas, USA, and Concordia University, Montreal, Canada.
 He had been a Research Associate in Cylab Biometrics Center at Carnegie Mellon University (CMU), USA since September 2016.
-He received his Ph.D. degree in Computer Science with the Department of Computer Science and Software Engineering, Concordia University, Montreal, Canada.
+He received his Ph.D. degree in Computer Science under supervision of Prof. Tien Dai Bui and Prof. Khoa Luu from the Department of Computer Science and Software Engineering, Concordia University, Montreal, Canada.
 He was an Intern with National Institute of Informatics, Tokyo Japan in 2012.
 He received his B.S. and M.Sc. degrees in Computer Science from the Department of Computer Science, Faculty of Information Technology, University of Science, Ho Chi Minh City, Vietnam, in 2008 and 2012, respectively.
-His research interests include Deep Generative Models, Face Recognition in surveillance environments, Face Aging in images and videos, Biometrics, and Digital Image Processing, and Digital Image Processing (denoising, inpainting and super-resolution).
-He is currently a reviewer of several top-tier journals including IEEE Transaction on Pattern Analysis and Machine Intelligence (TPAMI), IEEE Transaction on Image Processing (TIP), Journal of Signal Processing, Journal of Pattern Recognition, Journal of Pattern Recognition Letters.
-He is also recognized as an outstanding reviewer of several top-tier conferences such as The IEEE Computer Vision and Pattern Recognition (CVPR), International Conference on Computer Vision (ICCV), European Conference On Computer Vision (ECCV), and the AAAI Conference on Artificial Intelligence.
-He is also a Program Committee Member of Precognition: Seeing through the Future, CVPR 2019 and 2020. \endbio \eject \columnbreak \bio{Fig/ibsaphoto2018.jpg} \textbf{Ibsa Jalata} is a Ph.D. student in at the University of Arkansas, in Arkansas.
-He received his MSc degree from Chonbuk National University in South Korea in 2017.
-He completed his BSc from Addis Ababa University in Ethiopia in 2012.
-He has been an Assistant Lecturer from 2012 to 2015 and a lecturer from 2017 to 2018 in Adama Science and Technology University, Ethiopia.
-His research interests include Activity Recognition, Action Localization, Face detection, and recognition, and Biomedical image processing.
+His research interests include Deep Generative Models, Face Recognition in surveillance environments, Face Aging in images and videos, Biometrics, and Digital Image Processing, and Digital Image Processing (denoising, inpainting, and super-resolution).
+He has published and co-authored over 30 papers in top-tier conferences including CVPR, ICCV, BTAS, ICPR, ICASSP, and premier journals including IJCV, TIP, PR, CVIU.
+He is currently a reviewer of several top-tier journals including TPAMI, TIP, SP, PR, PR Letters, IEEE Access Trans.
+He is also recognized as an outstanding reviewer of several top-tier conferences such as CVPR, ICCV, ECCV, ICLR, AAAI.
+He is also a Program Committee Member of Precognition: Seeing through the Future, CVPR 2019, 2020, and 2021.